Bcrypt Hash Generator

 About Bcrypt Hash Generator

-Bcrypt is based on the Blowfish cipher's key schedule.
-For each hash, it generates a random 16-byte salt, then runs the expensive key setup 2^cost times to produce a 24-byte hash.
-The output string contains everything needed to verify the password later.
+Bcrypt is built on top of the Blowfish cipher's key schedule.
+The core idea is a modified version called Eksblowfish ("expensive key schedule Blowfish"), which makes the key setup phase deliberately slow.
+For each hash operation, bcrypt generates a random 16-byte salt, then runs the expensive key setup 2^cost times to produce a 24-byte hash.
+The final output string encodes the algorithm version, cost factor, salt, and hash together in a single 60-character string.

 | Part | Example | Meaning |